tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 these connections.
 These designs failed to maintain forward secrecy of SNI encryption.

-SNI encryption designs MUST provide forward secrecy for the protected SNI.
+SNI encryption designs SHOULD provide forward secrecy for the protected SNI.
+However, this may be very hard to achieve in practice.
+Designs MAY compromise there, if they have other good properties.

 ## Proper Security Context {#nocontextsharing}